berylllium/lsockengine/README.md

 ## Support

-LiSE provides native support for Windows and GNU/Linux systems.
+LiSE provides native support for Windows and GNU/Linux systems using the Xorg window system.
 Support for MacOs is not planned.

 ### Windows